 Herbs are plants, even those we might consider weeds, that have useful purposes.
-They may be used for flavorings, fragrances, pesticides, medicines or dyes.
-Succulent plants are generally recognized as plants with fleshy parts, such as leaves, stems or trunks.
+They may be used for flavorings, fragrances, pesticides, medicines, or dyes.
+Succulents are generally recognized as plants with fleshy parts, such as leaves, stems, or trunks.
 This fleshiness is a result of water storage in the plant's tissues.
 Although there aren't many plants that are both succulent and herbal, a few genera possess both qualities.

 Purslane (Portulaca oleracea), hardy in U.S. Department of Agriculture plant hardiness zones 3 through 10, is one of those plants that are considered weedy by most gardeners.
 It has small, green leaves on fleshy red stems and stays low to the ground.
 It has a slightly sour and lemony flavor and is eaten in a variety of ways.
 Most people just eat it raw in salads, but it can be sauteed and seasoned in the same way one would cook spinach, and even pickled with garlic and peppercorns.
 It is also known as Little Hogweed.

 Aloe may likely be one of the more popular succulent herbs.
 Aloes form a rosette of thick, fleshy leaves with a slightly frosty blue-green color.
 Aloe vera is probably the best-known species.
 It is most often used as a houseplant but can be grown outside in USDA zones 10 through 11.
 Because it is not frost-hardy, some people in zone 9 choose to grow Aloe ferox, which has much the same appearance but is slightly hardier.
 These Aloes are often used medicinally.
 The jelly-like substance that exudes from the cut leaves is often applied to minor wounds or burns.